YOU ARE HERE

 - Update estimates on ridership, capital costs and implementation schedules to reflect new information.

-When completed, this study phase should indicate whether the project is technically, financially, legally and politically achievable.
+When completed, this study phase should indicate whether the project is technically, financially and politically achievable.
 If so, the governing bodies would then vote on whether to proceed with the project and apply for entrance into the federal Capital Investments Grants pipeline to help pay for it.

 Through June 30, Project Managers had: